Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Getting-Started.md

     The use of either `Append`/`DeployIfNotExists`/`Modify` policy effects and Terraform could result in a loop:
     - A resource is deployed by the application team using Terraform.
     - Azure Policy performs an action (`Append`/`Modify`/`DeployIfNotExists`) to the resource to ensure the resource is compliant with the guardrails of the platform.
-    - The application team perform an additional Terraform run where Terraform discovers that the resource has drifted away from the Terraform code and state.
-Terraform will try to correct the resource by either changing the property back or re-creating the resource.
+    - The application team performs an additional Terraform run where Terraform discovers that the resource has drifted away from the Terraform code and state.
+Terraform will try to correct the resource by either changing the property back or re-creating it.
     - Azure Policy will, depending on the type of resource, either:
       - Mark the resource as non-compliant.
-      - In the event of Terraform re-creating the resource, remediate the resource so that it is compliant with the guadrails of the platform.
+      - In the event that Terraform re-creates the resource, remediate the resource so that it is compliant with the guadrails of the platform.

     An example of this can be enforcing soft-delete on Key Vaults or enforcing Transport Data Encryption (TDE) through `Append`/`Modify` policies; the properties will not be defined in Terraform but will be remediated via Azure Policy resulting in the above loop.

-    An exception to the above is when the use of `Append`/`DeployIfNotExists` does not modify the in-scope resource of the Terraform deployment but deploys a child resource to the non-compliant resource:
+    An exception to the above is when the use of `Append`/`DeployIfNotExists` does not modify the in-scope resource of the Terraform deployment but instead deploys a child resource to the non-compliant resource:
     - A resource is deployed by the application team using Terraform.
     - Azure Policy deploys a child resource to the resource to ensure the resource is compliant.
-    - An addiitonal Terraform run is performed and there is no state-drift as Terraform does not need to modify or alter the child resource.
+    - An additional Terraform run is performed, and there is no state-drift as Terraform does not need to modify or alter the child resource.

     An example of this is deploying Diganostic Settings to a resource, a Private DNS Zone Group to a Private Endpoint or a security rule to a Network Security Group.